Posted on: Apr 28, 2023Jordyn Rowntree

 Spring is one of the most important seasons for lawn care.

 After the snow has melted and the ice has thawed, exposing your grass to the sun and heat, it’s time to start your Spring lawn care.
 As the weather warms your grass will start growing again, but it needs some help from you to become its best.
-Here are 8 Spring lawn care tips to a thick, green lawn this year.
+Here are 8 Spring lawn care tips for a thick, green lawn this year.

-1. Remove Debris
+1. Remove Debris and Rake

 6. Cut High

-By cutting your lawn high to a height of 6 to 8 centimeters (2.5 to 3 inches), you can promote growth, stop weeds and pests from infiltrating your grass.
+By cutting your lawn high to a height of 6 to 8 centimeters (2.5 to 3 inches), you can promote growth, and stop weeds and pests from infiltrating your grass.

 After our long, sometimes harsh winters your lawn will be hungry as it comes out of dormancy.
 This spring fertilizer should contain high nitrogen counts to ensure that it is getting the nutrients early to be able to grow stronger as the weather gets warmer.

 By overseeding those bare or thin spots in the spring, it fills in areas where weeds love to grow.
 This is an important step in the spring process to make sure your lawn is set up for success this year!